-The grant cycle for awarding NPP Professional Development Grants is now open and will close September 4, 2020.
+The 2020 grant cycle for awarding NPP Professional Development Grants is closed.

-For 2020, small, competitive grants up to a maximum of $2,500 each, will be awarded to nonprofits in need of financial support to pursue professional development and training opportunities.
+Application documents for the next grant cycle will be available to review and download on or about March 5, 2021.
+Small, competitive grants up to $2,500 maximum each, will be awarded to those nonprofits in need of financial support to pursue professional development and training opportunities.

 Requests for funding support are limited to three specific focus areas: leadership & management, fundraising & development, and marketing & visibility.
 Grant monies may be used for registration fees, training materials, and travel expenses.
 Each request will be judged on its own merit.

 We believe that with increased skills and abilities, staff and leadership will have more tools with which to increase visibility, generate revenue, build capacity and deliver their programs and services.

 SCF will notify applicants of their funding status within 7 to 10 working days from receipt of the request.
 Grant award checks will be processed and sent out shortly thereafter.
 Only NPP member organizations with a 501(c)(3) status are eligible to apply.
 Organizations interested in applying for funding should first read the eligibility and application instructions, then complete and submit the grant application form.

 2020 NPP Professional Development Grant Eligibility & Instructions

 General operating support, also known as unrestricted or core operating support, is an investment in a grantee’s mission rather than specific projects or programs.
 This kind of support allows grantees to use funds as they see fit to reach their goals—whether for salaries and overhead, to invest in technology, to hire a new staff member, or to fund a marketing campaign.
 General operating support can help nonprofits deliver programs and services, and help develop needed skills and abilities to sustain their organizations over time.